 In today’s age, almost all businesses will have a website or social media account.
 It’s important to consider what you want your business’ digital footprint to be, and how you plan to make it happen.

 If you plan on having a website, make sure it’s well designed.
 You can build the site yourself, or hire a web designer.
 If a website isn’t for you, then consider social media.
 Use social media to your advantage when reaching new customers, as well as posting engaging content for your existing customers.
+In the internet age this is one of the most important of business essentials.

 Step 2: How will your business run?